 I, though, still thought the name wasn’t quite where it needed to be to achieve the longevity I sought for Strachan junior.
 Feeling I needed to reduce the syllables in Cheesehead, I now had the conundrum of taking the nickname on a step by changing it to Cheese or Head.

-From that day in the mid 1970’s, the majority of friends, family, teachers and acquaintances have chosen to address my brother as Cheese, or variations such as Cheesy.
+From that day in the early/mid 1970’s, the majority of friends, family, teachers and acquaintances have chosen to address my brother as Cheese, or variations such as Cheesy.

-As project manager for the creation of this spanking new nickname, I was delighted it’s success.
-Implemented within budget and with few issues; apart from perhaps the requirement for more tweaks than I’d have liked, mainly due to poor User Acceptance Testing (UAT).
+As the young project manager for the creation of this spanking new nickname, I was delighted by it’s success.
+In particular as it was implemented within budget and with few issues; apart from perhaps the requirement for more tweaks than I’d have liked, mainly due to my poor research and User Acceptance Testing (UAT).

-Before I close, yesterday’s nickname discussion unearthed some interesting news about my wife’s circle of friends.
-In particular, the fact loads of them possess the name Jean.
+Before I close, yesterday’s nickname discussion with my wife and her sister unearthed some interesting news about my wife’s current circle of friends.
+In particular, the fact lots of them possess the name Jean.

-Apparently to help her differentiate, my spouse has nicknames for all the Jeans.
-Consequently she has buddies called ‘Little Jean’, ‘Medium Sized Jean’, ‘Tall Jean’, ‘Even Taller Jean’, ‘Ginger Jean’ and ‘Posh Jean’.
+As a an ‘ingenious’ strategy to help her and friends differentiate, my spouse has different nicknames for all the Jeans.
+Subsequently, she know her buddies as ‘Little Jean’, ‘Medium Sized Jean’, ‘Tall Jean’, ‘Even Taller Jean’, ‘Ginger Jean’ and ‘Posh Jean’.

-What intrigued me about the nicknames is ‘Little Jean’ is taller than ‘Medium Sized Jean’, not to mention the bizarre fact ‘Tall Jean’ isn’t smaller than ‘Even Taller Jean’.
+What intrigued me about the nicknames is ‘Little Jean’ is taller than ‘Medium Sized Jean’.
+Not to mention the bizarre fact ‘Tall Jean’ is the same height as ‘Even Taller Jean’.